sunrize531/sunrize531.github.io/content/what-is-cors.md

 ![OPTIONS CORS request in Chrome debug panel]({filename}/images/what-is-cors-001.png)

-# Is it really secure?
+# Is it really secure

 Nah.
 Implementing proxy which would forward requests to your service with or without preflights is easy-peasy.
 If they bothered to setup phishing page they can surely setup this kind of thing as well.